runreveal/runreveal-datasource/src/README.md

 #### Multi-line time series

 Grafana supports displaying multiple metrics on a single query.
-By default the query will display a seperate metric for all numeric fields.
+By default the query will display a separate metric for all numeric fields.

 If you would like to split the data based on the values of a column you need to perform a transform on the query in Grafana.
 When adding a transform choose the [Partition by values](https://grafana.com/docs/grafana/latest/panels-visualizations/query-transform-data/transform-data/?utm_source=grafana#partition-by-values) and select the columns that the data will be split on.